DIY Wedding Flowers for the Budget-Savvy Bride

 Using the same technique as the flower poofs, assemble these tissue paper pomanders by gluing the poofs onto a Styrofoam ball.
 Bunched tightly together the paper flowers look a lot like real carnations, and cost much much less than the real thing!

-If you employ the help of family, friends, or even your fiancé if you can swing it, you can tackle projects like these months and weeks ahead of time and have them ready to go come wedding day!
+If you employ the help of family, friends, or even your fiancé if you can easily DIY wedding flowers, you can tackle projects like these months and weeks ahead of time and have them ready to go come wedding day!
 Be sure to visit our blog, The Budget Savvy Bride for more money-saving DIY projects as well as inspiration from real weddings on a budget!